openlayers/closure-util/readme.md

     closure-util build config.json app.min.js

 where `config.json` is a build config file and `app.min.js` in the output file including the compiled code.
 As an example for a build config file see the [`config.json`](test/fixtures/config.json) file used in the `closure-util` tests.
+The config file should include a `"lib"` and a `"compile"` sections.

 This is how the `serve` command is used:

+    closure-util serve config.json

+where `config.json` is a config file.
+You can look at the [`config.json`](test/fixtures/config.json) again.
+For the `serve` command the config file should include a `"lib"` and a `"serve"` sections.

 ## Development